Are manual coffee machines easy to use?

 On paper a high end $1000 appliance machine may look like a great option.
 This is because the upfront cost is low.

-However, as soon as you look out to 10-20 years an Italian coffee machine is a clear winner for your wallet as well as for the environment.
+However, as soon as you run some calculations out to 20 years, an Italian coffee machine is a clear winner for your wallet as well as for the environment.
 This is because replacement of appliances every 3-5 years is typical because of the “design-to-fail” and “planned obsolescence” strategies that some appliance manufacturers employ.
 I hear about this time and time again from new customers.

 Why is a manual coffee machine a better choice than an automatic coffee machine?
 Why can’t I just push a button to get a perfect cup of coffee on a bean-to-cup automatic coffee machine?
 Why can’t I push a button to get a perfect espresso in 30 perfectly timed seconds on a semi-automatic coffee machine?

-Start with bean-to-cup automatic coffee machines.
+Let’s start off with bean-to-cup automatic coffee machines.
 These are the machines that automatically grind the beans, feed them into the machine and then run the water through the grounds.
-Whether you spend $2k on an a home bean-to-cup machine or $10k on an office bean-to-cup automatic coffee machine you will never get anything close to a great espresso.
+Whether you spend $2k on a home bean-to-cup machine or $10k on an office bean-to-cup automatic coffee machine you will never get anything close to a great espresso.

 The first reason is that bean-to-cup automatic coffee machines can’t create and compress a puck of coffee like a human can.
 Without a solid puck these machines can’t build the pressure needed to squeeze coffee oils from the grounds.
 The second reason is that automatic coffee machines can’t “watch” an espresso during extraction and stop the extraction as the stream reaches the blonding point.
 These machines can only guess the best place to stop extraction by controlling either time or volume.